ayush7138/fse_skoltech/README.md

 ## FSE project for Foundations of Software Engineering course 2021 (Skoltech)
-It represents improved in sence of the engineering original project which can be found by https://github.com/tensorflow/graphics/tree/master/tensorflow_graphics%2Fprojects%2Flocal_implicit_grid Its based on CVPR 2020 paper ([Local Implicit Grid Representations for 3D Scenes](https://arxiv.org/abs/2003.08981)) and has short description on web page ([project webpage](http://maxjiang.ml/proj/lig))
+It represents an improved in sense of the engineering original project which can be found by https://github.com/tensorflow/graphics/tree/master/tensorflow_graphics%2Fprojects%2Flocal_implicit_grid Its based on CVPR 2020 paper ([Local Implicit Grid Representations for 3D Scenes](https://arxiv.org/abs/2003.08981)) and has short description on web page ([project webpage](http://maxjiang.ml/proj/lig))